fabie37/Bevali/timelog.md

 ### 5 Oct 2021

 * *3 hours* Read reading material "Smart Contract Development Model and the Future of Blockchain Technology and taken extensive notes.

+### 6 Oct 2021

+* *3 hours* Read reading material - finalised all notes and have a decent overview of how to implement the system.
+Just need to refine the concepts into a structure and code it.